API Key Types

 | Live publishable key | vp_pk_live_ | Browser-exposed client code, production only | Grace window (default 24h) |

-| Session secret | ss_test_, ss_live_ | Server-side verification of return redirects | Rotated independently |
+| Session secret | ss_test_, ss_live_ | Issued with your keys; not used by your integration | Rotated independently |

 Webhook signing secrets (whsec_*) are separate — see Webhook Signing Secrets.